Hmccans/DataScienceFinal/README.md

 My Final for Dr. Ransom's DScourseS21

-To recreate the results of my experiment, and to create the tables and graphics available in please run the R Script 'Final_Project.R'
+To recreate the results of my experiment, and to create the tables and graphics available in please run the R Script 'HMCCANS_Final_Code.R' This will output all of the data and graphics we've created to this point..

+To view my full paper, see "Data_Science_Project.pdf" For the code that created that paper, see "main.tex"

+To view our two scatterplots outside of the paper, see ggplot.pdf To view our references, see references.bib